The F.A.O. Schwarz Piano, immortalized in the 1988 film ‘Big’ starring Tom Hanks.

 By 2000, the store brand had 40 locations across the country.
 Unfortunately, a steady decline in the popularity of the store’s signature items like stuffed animals and the rise of high-tech games and electronics, F.A.O.
 Schwartz couldn’t compete.
-It has been closing stores for the past decade, but the closing of its flagship, which stood for more than 80 years at the bottom of the General Motors Building, is the biggest blow of all.
+It has been closing stores for the past decade, but the closing of its flagship, which stood for 29 years at the bottom of the General Motors Building, is the biggest blow of all.

 This is the end of one of the city’s hallmarks.
 The company remains hopeful that it will find another location to open a new store, but has not made any plans as of yet.
 To anyone lucky enough to have visited the Fifth Avenue location before the dawn of iPads and video games, remember it well.